Zachhaaa/zachpuglia-portfolio/content/first-2024.md

 {{< imgtext >}}

-We needed to figure out how all of the components fit together and how to keep all of the subsystems in sync mechanically.
+Our team needed to figure out how all of the components fit together and how to keep all of the subsystems in sync mechanically.

 We started with a drive base and slowly started configuring the rest of the robot on top of that.